williamium3000/myblog/content/page/about/index.md

         params:
             icon: user
 ---
 👋 Hi, I’m Yijiang (William) Li.
 Welcome to my blog.
-This where I write up my thoughts, summary of reading and some of my ideas.
+This where I write up my thoughts, readings and some of my ideas.

 **I am a**